StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 The TPL5010 can act as a watchdog device, if you don't respond to the periodic interrupt in a timely fashion then there will be a reset of the processor, which is useful protection against software crashes or power supply induced errors.

-One additional advantage capitalises on the Arduinos quick wakeup form deep sleep.
+One additional advantage capitalises on the Arduinos quick wakeup from deep sleep.
 At 4.5mS it becomes feasible to set the TPL5010 to say a one minute interrupt wakeup and then count the interrupts to get in effect a programmable wakeup time.
 A simple loop counting 10 of the interrupt wake ups then gets you a 10 minute wakeup, without the need to change the TPL5010 timing resistor.